Mary Mother of GOD

 750 St. Votus, Felix (brothers), & John Hermits in the Pyrenees Mountains Their place of seclusion became the site of the Benedictine abbey of St. John de Ia Pena

 Votus and Felix were brothers from Saragossa, Spain, who gave up all worldly interests and embraced the eremitical life.
 Upon going to the Pyrenees, they became companions of John.
-Their place of seclusion, beneath a rock (called a pena) became the site of the Benedictine abbey of St. John de Ia Pena.
+Their place of seclusion, beneath a rock (called a pena) became the site of the Benedictine abbey of St. John de La Pena.

 lived under a rock promontory, and a monastery was later established on the site, the Benedictine Abbey of St. John de Ia Pena.
 It served as the cradle of the religious and spiritual life of Navarre and Aragon.